 Independence of persons participating in the decision process

 The notion of independence is well researched in corporate governance through the notion of independent Director, which appears in many countries corporate governance codes of conduct.
-One definition is provided as such :
+One definition is provided as such : a possible example

-“For the purpose of this clause the expression 'independent directors' means directors who apart from receiving director's remuneration, do not have any other material pecuniary relationship or transactions with the company, its promoters, its management or its subsidiaries, which in judgment of the board may affect independence of judgment of the directors."
+“For the purpose of this clause the expression 'independent directors' means directors who apart from receiving director's remuneration, do not have any other material pecuniary relationship or transactions with the company( add directly or indirectly) , its promoters, its management or its subsidiaries, which in judgment of the board may affect independence of judgment of the directors."

+Please add the need for declaration statement or taking oats

 For the benefit of this CCWG, independence of a mechanism could be assessed through the independence of the persons involved in making or validating the decision along these lines:

-The persons involved in making or validating the decision, apart from participating to this mechanism, do not have any other material relationship, transaction or professional aspiration with ICANN which may affect their independence of judgment.
+The persons involved in making or validating the decision, apart from participating to this mechanism, do not have any other direct or indirect material relationship, transaction or professional aspiration with ICANN which may affect their independence of judgment.

 It should be noted that such a definition has triggered an ongoing debate regarding the loss of the qualification of “independent” after a certain number of years of service as Board member in a company.

+There should be a process to avoid that?

 Independence of a specific accountability mechanism

-Considering the special nature of the multistakeholder model, which by definition empowers interested parties to participate and make decisions, the group considers that independence could also be considered as independence between the various accountability mechanisms.
+Considering the special nature of the multistakeholder model, ( See my remarks/ comments about multistakeholder model mentioned above , ) which by definition empowers interested parties to participate and make decisions( how ?) and why?
+That interested party should be directly involved in decision making.
+Say an individual which claims has been affected and triggers that notion would be allowed to participate in decision making ? so simply ? , the group considers that independence could also be considered as independence between the various accountability mechanisms. ( what do we mean by independence between the various accountability mechanisms?

 Independence of two accountability mechanisms can be assessed through:

-Examining whether the persons making decisions in one of the mechanism are similar to the other mechanism
+Examining whether the persons making decisions in one of the mechanism are similar to the other mechanism( this should be avoided through a procedure )

-Examining whether the persons making decisions in one of the mechanism are appointed by the persons in charge of the other mechanism
+Examining whether the persons making decisions in one of the mechanism are appointed by the persons in charge of the other mechanism( this should also be avoided through a procedure )

-Examining whether the persons making decisions in one of the mechanism have material relationships with the other mechanism that may affect their independence of judgment.
+Examining whether the persons making decisions in one of the mechanism have material relationships with the other mechanism that may affect their independence of judgment. (this situation should be avoided too through a procedure )

-Examining whether the persons making decisions in one of the mechanisms have conflicted interests in any of the mechanisms they take part.
+Examining whether the persons making decisions in one of the mechanisms have conflicted interests in any of the mechanisms they take part. (this situation should be avoided too through a procedure )

 What is the purpose of ICANN’s accountability ?

-This question mentioned by Professor Scholte in London raised a healthy and thorough discussion on the CCWG mailing list.
+This question raised a healthy and thorough discussion on the CCWG mailing list.
 Different perspectives were expressed, exposing clearly how different the views could be in the community about the ultimate goals and priorities of ICANN.
 However, the discussion was useful in enabling identification of two types of purpose that are relevant:

-ICANN should be accountable to complying with its own rules and processes (“due process”)
+ICANN should be accountable to to whom ? complying with its own rules and processes (“due process”)